We were very excited to learn that we can harvest birch syrup right in our literal back yard here in Fairbanks, AK.

 While it’s not commonly stated that food safety is a factor in birch syrup production, we know that is.

 It’s a good idea to sanitize anything that will touch either birch sap or birch syrup.
 Especially once the boiling processes are fully completed.

 This will help reduce your exposure to problems with spoilage and also other bad things that can occur.

 Cleaning and sanitation are two different things.
 Cleaning is simply the process of making something clean.
 Sanitation, however, is about killing unseen bacteria and other bad critters from your equipment.

-There are other techniques you can use such as bleach solutions, but these are definitely NOT no-rinse!
-You can also boil equipment for 15 minutes, however, this doesn’t work for plastic like your buckets.
+There are other sanitation techniques you can use such as bleach solutions, but these are definitely NOT no-rinse!
+You can also boil equipment for 15 minutes, however, this doesn’t work for plastic, like your buckets.

 Small Scale Birch Production Is Totally Doable!

-Small scale birch syrup production is easily done in the home, although it is somewhat time intensive for a relatively small reward.
+Small scale birch syrup production is easily done in the home.
+Although it is somewhat time intensive, it has become a very rewarding hobby for us.

-For larger scales of production, you’re going to require some specialized and specific equipment.
-I have considered using my brewing equipment for getting to larger scale production in the future, should we desire such a thing.
+For larger scales of production, you might require some specialized and specific equipment.
+I have considered using my home brewing equipment for getting to larger scale production in the future, should we desire such a thing.